davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 For example, pulling the docker image you use to run your experiments can add an unavoidable several seconds per experiment.
 Bazel is much faster when it already has all its caches loaded into volatile memory.

+One limitation of `gitlab-runner` is that artifacts (e.g. stored through dvc) is typically on the disk with the root filesystem, because gitlab-runner stores repositories in the `gitlab-runner` home directory.
+Unless you store the home directory on a different disk, it isn't easy to take advantage of a large secondary disk or RAID devices.

 It's also critical to have ssh access to debug issues faster.
 That is, it is often necessary to check the state of a machine when it fails a build.
 That is, you need be able to collect the